urbit/urbit/README.md

 will probably want to just use Nixcrpkgs as a tool in your project.
 To get an idea of how to do that, you can look at other projects that have done the same.
-In the projects listed below, you should look for a file named `default.nix` in the top-level directory and look for build instructions that explain how to use it.
+In the projects listed below, you should look for a file named `default.nix` in the top-level directory and look for build instructions that explain what `nix-build` commands to run.

 * The [Pololu USB AVR Programmer v2 software](https://github.com/pololu/pololu-usb-avr-programmer-v2) is a C++ project that uses CMake and Nixcrpkgs.